ethereum-optimism/specs/specs/interop/superchain_backend.md

 chain_block_head = dict() # (chain_id) -> hash

 ## Graph Edge
-##   The initiating side is represented with the block number since the corresponding payload may
+##   The initiating side is represented with the block number since the corresponding block may
 ##   not have been seen at the time the executing message has been processed.
 dependents = dict() # (initiating_chain_id, block_number) -> List[(executing_chain_id, block_hash)]
 dependencies = dict() # (executing_chain_id, block_hash) -> List[(initiating_chain_id, block_number)]